 It’s a question that has been asked for years: Is a dishwasher or washing dishes greener?
 Which uses less energy and water?
 When TreeHugger looked at the question a few years ago, the consensus was that the dishwasher was better, but that a very careful hand-washer could probably use about the same amount of water and less energy drying.
 But much has changed since then.
-The dishwasher is an example of when enlightened regulation combined with good design has made the dishwasher significantly better over the years, to the point where there's no longer a question.
+The dishwasher is an example of when enlightened regulation combined with good design has made the dishwasher significantly better over the years, to the point where there's hardly a question.

 People often pre-rinse dishes, which uses a lot of water on top of what the dishwasher is using, skewing the numbers in favor of the sink.
 However you don’t really have to do that anymore — the dishwashers are good enough that you can just scrape off the food and let the machine do the rest.
 The machines even have soil detectors to ensure that they get it all.
 The American Council for an Energy-Efficient Economy notes: